Christianity and Islam: Muhammad

-Muslims believe that Muhammad was a prophet, who received revelations (Quran) by God through the angel Gabriel (Jibril), gradually over a period of approximately 23 years, beginning on 22 December 609, when Muhammad was 40, and concluding in 632, the year of his death.
-Muslims regard the Quran as the most important miracle of Muhammad, a proof of his prophethood, and the culmination of a series of divine messages that started with the messages revealed to Adam and ended with Muhammad.
-Muslims also believe that the reference to the Paraclete in the Bible is a prophecy of the coming of Muhammad.
+Muslims believe that Muhammad was a prophet who received revelations (Quran) by God through the angel Gabriel (Jibril), gradually over a period of approximately 23 years, beginning on 22 December 609, when Muhammad was 40, and concluding in 632, the year of his death.
+Muslims regard the Quran as the most important miracle of Muhammad, a proof of his prophethood.

 Muslims revere Muhammad as the embodiment of the perfect believer and take his actions and sayings as a model of ideal conduct.
 Unlike Jesus, who Christians believe was God's son, Muhammad was a mortal, albeit with extraordinary qualities.
 Today many Muslims believe that it is wrong to represent Muhammad, but this was not always the case.
 At various times and places pious Muslims represented Muhammad although they never worshiped these images.

 During the lifetime of Muhammad, he had many interactions with Christians.
 One of the first Christians who met Muhammad was Waraqah ibn Nawfal, a Christian priest of ancient Arabia.
 He was one of the first hanifs to believe in the prophecy of Muhammad.
 Muhammad also met the Najrani Christians and made peace with them.
-One of the earliest recorded comment of a Christian reaction to Muhammad can be dated to only a few years after Muhammad's death.
+One of the earliest recorded comments of a Christian reaction to Muhammad can be dated to only a few years after Muhammad's death.
 As stories of the Arab prophet spread to Christian Syria, an old man who was asked about the "prophet who has appeared with the Saracens" responded: "He is false, for the prophets do not come armed with a sword."

 God

 In Christianity, the most common name of God is Yahweh.
 In Islam, the most common name of God is Allah, similar to Eloah in the Old Testament.
 The vast majority of the world's Christians adhere to the doctrine of the Trinity, which in creedal formulations states that God is three hypostases (the Father, the Son and the Spirit) in one ousia (substance).
-In Islam, this concept is deemed to be a denial of monotheism, and thus a sin of shirk, which is considered to be a major 'al-Kaba'ir' sin.
+In Islam, this concept is deemed to be a denial of monotheism, and thus a sin of shirk, which is considered to be a major (al-Kaba'ir) sin.
 The Quran itself refers to Trinity in Al-Ma'ida 5:73 which says "They have certainly disbelieved who say, "Allah is the third of three."
 And there is no god except one God.
 And if they do not desist from what they are saying, there will surely afflict the disbelievers among them a painful punishment."
 Islam has the concept of Tawhid which is the concept of a single, indivisible God, who has no partners.